Page last updated: 20 January 2025

 How many tourists visit Portugal every year?

-- In 2017, Portugal greeted 15.4 million visitors and continued to show growth, reaching 17.3 million by 2019.
+- In 2017, Portugal welcomed 15.4 million visitors, showing impressive growth that continued until 2019, reaching 17.3 million.

 - With the easing of travel restrictions, 2021 witnessed a moderate recovery, attracting 6.3 million visitors.